 A. For the purposes of this Article, a grievance is an allegation filed by a student against a faculty or staff member within the time periods set forth in Section III.C below.

-B. A grievance may (1) allege a violation of any of the academic rights of students under this document, (2) challenge an academic evaluation on the grounds that the evaluation was based entirely or in part upon factors (e.g., race, sex, personal animus) other than a good faith judgment of the student’s academic performance, including compliance with applicable professional standards, or (3) contest a penalty grade based on a charge of academic dishonesty.7
+B. A grievance may (i) allege a violation of any of the academic rights of students under this document, (ii) challenge an academic evaluation on the grounds that the evaluation was based entirely or in part upon factors other than a good faith judgment of the student’s academic performance, including compliance with applicable professional standards, or (iii) contest a penalty grade or other disciplinary sanctions (e.g., written assignments) based on a charge of academic misconduct.6

 C. A student who has been dismissed by a college for lack of academic progress may file a grievance under this section alleging procedural violations.
 Students may not file a grievance challenging such a decision to dismiss on substantive grounds.

-D. Where an instructor or a committee has rendered a judgment regarding a student’s academic performance, that judgment is presumed to be made in good faith and the grievant bears the burden of proving the contrary, with the exception of allegations of academic dishonesty.
-In those cases, the instructor bears the burden of proof.
+D. Where an instructor or a committee has rendered a judgment regarding a student’s academic performance, that judgment is presumed to be made in good faith and the grievant bears the burden of proving the contrary, with the exception of allegations of academic misconduct.
+In those cases, the instructor or committee bears the burden of proof.